selkies-project/docker-nvidia-egl-desktop/README.md

 Use [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop) for an Xfce Desktop container with better performance, with fully optimized OpenGL and Vulkan for NVIDIA GPUs by spawning its own fully isolated X Server instead of using `/tmp/.X11-unix` host sockets.

 **Read the [Troubleshooting](#troubleshooting) section first before raising an issue.
-Support is also available with the [Selkies Discord](https://discord.gg/wDNGDeSW5F).**
+Support is also available with the [Selkies Discord](https://discord.gg/wDNGDeSW5F).
+Please redirect issues or discussions regarding the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC HTML5 interface to the [project](https://github.com/selkies-project/selkies-gstreamer).**

 ### Usage

 This container is composed fully of vendor-neutral applications and protocols except the NVIDIA base container itself, meaning that **there is nothing stopping you from using this container with GPUs of other vendors including AMD and Intel**.
 Use the respective vendor's container toolkit/runtime or Kubernetes device plugin and make sure that it provisions `/dev/dri/card[n]` devices, then set the environment variable `WEBRTC_ENCODER` to the value `x264enc`, `vp8enc`, or `vp9enc` if using the selkies-gstreamer WebRTC interface.
-An experimental hardware accelerated `WEBRTC_ENCODER` interface `vaapih264enc` for AMD and Intel GPUs with the selkies-gstreamer WebRTC interface is also available.
+Install relevant drivers inside the container as well, including `mesa-va-drivers` and `mesa-vulkan-drivers`.
 However, this is not officially supported and you must solve your own problems.
 This container also supports running without any GPUs with software fallback (set `WEBRTC_ENCODER` to the value `x264enc`, `vp8enc`, or `vp9enc` if using the selkies-gstreamer WebRTC interface).

 Wine, Winetricks, Lutris, and PlayOnLinux are bundled by default.
 Comment out the section where it is installed within `Dockerfile` if the user wants to remove them from the container.